 LaStFEM is implemented in C++ and is designed to work seamlessly with IPS IBOFlow to target highly complex fluid-structure interaction problems including large deformations and free surface flows.
 We offer tailor-made software for specific products and processes with superior performance to satisfy the high demands on speed and accuracy from our industrial customers.

-Applications so far involve micro-structure simulation of paper (ISOP), deformation of laminated composites structures, welding and cooling of electronics.
+Applications so far involve micro-structure simulation of paper (ISOP), deformation of laminated composite structures, welding and cooling of electronics.
 In several projects we have a close collaboration with the department of Product and Production Development at Chalmers.